G33kDude/MCL.ahk/README.md

 In C++, `mcl.h` uses `malloc`/`free` in order to implement the global `new`/`delete` operators, allowing you to use them in your C++.
 For an example of using `new`/`delete`, see `Examples/C++_with_new_delete.ahk`.

+MCL also provides a limited set of "fake" Windows API headers, designed to make interoperability with the Windows API based on MS documentation examples easier.
+These do not and are not intended to match the Windows SDK originals, but follow along with similar naming at a much smaller coverage.

+The following headers are provided.

+* `windows.h` (note: defines data types as specified here https://docs.microsoft.com/en-us/windows/win32/winprog/windows-data-types)
+* `oaidl.h` (note: defines some common COM types)

 ### From AHK

 In AHK, MCL provides all functionality through the `MCL` class.